Ainkra/transport-besson/README.md

 ## Usage

 1. Make sure the required data files are present in the data directory.
-Check that the client.xml, tariff.xml, locality.xml, and taxation-condition.xml files are present and contain the correct data.
+Check that the client.xml, tarif.xml, localite.xml, and conditiontaxation.xml files are present and contain the correct data.

 2. Run the program using the following command: